 - including more specific symptoms if known, for example, 'root rot', 'leaf spot', 'wilt', 'canker', 'camellia disease', 'palm borer' or 'tomato root rot'

 - taking care when completing image searches as these can be misleading.
 Always visit the site hosting the image to make sure that it is actually relevant and looks reliable.

 Grow Help Australia and homeowners

-In contrast, most homeowners have very few plants of any one type.
-Diagnosing the general problem type, like root rot or spider mites, is often sufficient.
-Testing for the exact species of pest or pathogen present is costly, so the simple solution is often to remove the plant(s) and start again.
+By contrast, most homeowners have very few plants of any one type, so testing for the exact species of pest or pathogen present is very costly.
+In these situations, it is often more economical to remove the plant(s) and start again.

 If your garden has large trees showing signs of dieback, the most common remedy is to provide optimal growing conditions.
 If the tree is structurally unsound, contact an arborist for professional, on-site advice.
 Some arborists and home garden services are also experienced in diagnosing tree pests and diseases.
 Such services are recommended for home gardeners.
 Grow Help Australia does not undertake home visits.